Ajith-Bondili/WatAI-journal_generator/README.md

 **LLM Choices & Local vs. API:**
 The journey with LLMs involved a few iterations:
 *   I started by looking into smaller, locally runnable models like Google's Flan-T5.
-*   Then, I explored popular models on Hugging Face, such as those from the `sharavsambuu` LLaMA fine-tunes, and later considered options like `deepseek-coder-6.7b-instruct`.
+*   Then, I explored popular models on Hugging Face, such as `sarvamai/sarvam-m` and later considered options like `deepseek-ai/DeepSeek-R1-Distill-Llama-8B`.
-*   The large size of more powerful models (like a 19B LLaMA variant) made local execution challenging and prompted thoughts of migrating to Google Colab for more GPU resources.
+*   The large size of more powerful models made local execution challenging and prompted thoughts of migrating to Google Colab for more GPU resources.
 *   Ultimately, for this project, I opted to use the Google Gemini API (specifically `gemini-1.5-flash-latest`).
 This proved to be a practical choice due to its ease of use, cost-effectiveness (with a generous free tier that's unlikely to be exhausted for typical use cases of this script), and strong generative capabilities without the overhead of local model management.

 **Controlling Average Word Count:**